wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 * Captcha functionality can be placed on your WordPress **Comment** form and WordPress **Admin Log In** page.

+* Customizable **Anti-Spam Filter** that allows you to block all spam-related messages.

 * Multiple captcha positions are possible on your WordPress **Comment** form.

 * Captcha images are clean, legible, visually appealing, and interesting, thus enhancing the look of your WordPress posts.